slfed/recipes/_recipes/sweet-baking/jewish-apple-cake.md

 - cinnamon sugar
 method:
 - Mix all ingredients together, except for apples.
-- Put in 10 inch tube pan in the following manner: batter first, apples, batter, apples, batter, apples, batter.
+- "Put in 10 inch tube pan in the following manner: batter first, apples, batter, apples, batter, apples, batter."
 - Sprinkle with cinnamon sugar.
 - Bake at 350 F for 1 hour.
 ---